 And I’ve also done this video on the best coffee grinders under £200:

-These sort of steam wands tend to produce thicker, spoonable foam, for what I usually refer to as “old school cappuccino foam”.
-If you like this type of foam, then excellent.
+These kind of steam wands tend to produce thicker, spoonable foam, for what I usually refer to as “old school cappuccino foam”.
+If you like this kind of foam, then great.

-If you’re looking for velvety microfoam, though, for better-distributed milk drinks, particularly for flat white, you can still usually achieve this with these forms of machines, truly by pulling off the panarello and utilizing the steam pipe as a pro steam wand.
+If you’re looking for velvety microfoam, though, for better-distributed milk drinks, especially for flat white, you can still usually achieve this with these kinds of machines, simply by pulling off the panarello and using the steam pipe as a pro steam wand.
 It takes a bit of getting used to, but it’s definitely possible.

 Home barista or “prosumer” machines, though, usually come with a professional steam wand.
-These are a little bit easier to utilize than utilizing the steam pipe with the panarello removed, just because they’re longer so it’s easier to reach the milk in the jug, and likewise the more premium machines tend to have multi-hole steam tips.
+These are a bit easier to use than using the steam pipe with the panarello removed, simply because they’re longer so it’s easier to reach the milk in the jug, and also the more premium machines tend to have multi-hole steam tips.

-This is the reason I, personally, wouldn’t go for a bean to cup coffee makeking tool with one touch milk, spoken about as “one touch cappuccino” machines, really because they work with frothers to automatically create the foam, many of them create old school cappuccino foam, and the user has either little or no control over the milk texture.
+This is the reason I, personally, wouldn’t go for a bean to cup coffee machine with one touch milk, known as “one touch cappuccino” machines, simply because they use frothers to automatically create the foam, most of them create old school cappuccino foam, and the user has either little or no control over the milk texture.

-It’s the reason that you’ll still see the barista in your local coffee shop still manually heating and frothing the milk themselves because that’s how you get the extremely perfect results.
+It’s the reason that you’ll still see the barista in your local coffee shop still manually heating and frothing the milk themselves because that’s how you get the very best results.

-If both forms of stand alone espresso machine sounds like too much hard work, then the next type of coffee machine with milk frother may be the solution you are looking for.
+If both types of stand alone espresso machine sounds like too much hard work, then the next type of coffee machine with milk frother may be the solution you are looking for.

 Bean to cup coffee machines

-Whilst bean to cup coffee machines with milk frothers won’t give you the exact same effects as you would get if you have a separate mill and a standalone espresso coffee machine, if you choose the right one, they can get really close and unless you are a coffee enthusiast most people won’t notice the difference anyway.
+Whilst bean to cup coffee machines with milk frothers won’t give you the exact same results as you would get if you have a separate coffee grinder and a standalone espresso machine, if you choose the right one, they can get very close and unless you are a coffee connoisseur most people won’t notice the difference anyway.

-So if you don’t want to learn about dosage control and mastering grind fineness levels or shot extraction times (maybe that sounds like a different language to you) then a bean to cup coffee brewing equipment takes all that away and just does it all for you.
+So if you don’t want to learn about dose control and mastering grind fineness levels or shot extraction times (maybe that sounds like a different language to you) then a bean to cup coffee machine takes all that away and simply does it all for you.

 The secret is in the name.
 These machines will turn coffee beans into coffee with the press of just one button.

-You literally just add the beans to the container on top of the machine (spoken about as a “hopper”) and the machine will grind the beans for you, compress the ground coffee and force water through at high pressure and deliver a double espresso coffee without you having to do a thing.
+You literally just add the beans to the container on top of the machine (called a “hopper”) and the machine will grind the beans for you, compress the ground coffee and force water through at high pressure and deliver a double espresso without you having to do a thing.

-To convert the double espresso coffee into your favourite milk-based ingest such as cappuccino or latte you’ll then need to heat and froth up some milk.
+To convert the double espresso into your favourite milk-based drink such as cappuccino or latte you’ll then need to heat and froth up some milk.

 Some come with manual milk frothers and others come with integrated coffee carafes so you can do it yourself or if you have better things to do with your time then go for a machine that does it all.

-I have produced an incredibly detailed post on everything you will ever need to know about bean to cup coffee machines here:
+I have produced a very detailed article on everything you will ever need to know about bean to cup coffee machines here:

-Bean to cup coffee machines are split into two forms, fundamental or “semi automatic” bean to cup coffee machines, and fully automatic or “super automatic” machines which in the UK we tend to refer to as “one touch” machines, or “one touch cappuccino makers”.
+Bean to cup coffee machines are split into two types, standard or “semi automatic” bean to cup coffee machines, and fully automatic or “super automatic” machines which in the UK we tend to refer to as “one touch” machines, or “one touch cappuccino makers”.

 Semi automatic / standard bean to cup machines

-These kind of machines are only one touch in terms of the coffee, you just press a button, the machine does everything else where the espresso is worried.
+These kind of machines are only one touch in terms of the coffee, you just press a button, the machine does everything else where the espresso is concerned.

 Fully automatic “one touch cappuccino” machines.

-These are split into two forms, the more cost effective machines usually use what’s discussed as a “cappuccinatore” or “cap in up” system.
+These are split into two types, the more cost effective machines usually use what’s known as a “cappuccinatore” or “cap in up” system.
 You put the pipe into your milk bottle, and the milk is drawn up into the frother, heated and frothed and then delivered into your cup.

 The more premium bean to cup machines usually have carafe systems, and these work more or less in the same way as the above, but they do it in one unit comprising of the milk carafe and the frother, and this slots into the machine.

-As I pointed out earlier, these kind of one touch milk machines don’t give you much (the majority of don’t give you any) control over the milk texture, so you get what you’re given, which is usually old school cappuccino foam, which is fine if that’s the sort of milk foam you enjoy.
+As I mentioned earlier, these kind of one touch milk machines don’t give you much (many don’t give you any) control over the milk texture, so you get what you’re given, which is usually old school cappuccino foam, which is fine if that’s the kind of milk foam you enjoy.

 Pod coffee machines

-If you are looking for the ultimate practicality and you don’t even want to touch the coffee before you start consuming it then a pod coffee machine with a milk frother is best for anyone with a super busy life that doesn’t want to think too much about coffee nevertheless still wants to enjoy something half decent.
+If you are looking for the ultimate convenience and you don’t even want to touch the coffee before you start drinking it then a pod coffee machine with a milk frother is ideal for anyone with a super busy life that doesn’t want to think too much about coffee but still wants to enjoy something half decent.

-The first thing that’s worth me getting across if you decide to go down this road is that in my opinion it’s perfect to stay away from any pod coffee makeking device that provides milk pods as part of the range.
+The first thing that’s worth me getting across if you decide to go down this road is that in my opinion it’s best to stay away from any pod coffee machine that offers milk pods as part of the range.

-Milk pods are both very expensive and likewise don’t taste extremely good (not a good combination!) due to the truth that they either contain milk powder (Dolce Gusto) or milk creamer (Tassimo).
+Milk pods are both very expensive and also don’t taste very good (not a good combination!) because they either contain milk powder (Dolce Gusto) or milk creamer (Tassimo).

-Milky coffees (flat white, cappuccino, latte etc) always tastes perfect when using fresh milk, so stick with espresso coffee pods and add fresh milk, or your chosen milk alternative, to create your personal favourite
+Milky coffees (flat white, cappuccino, latte etc) always tastes best when using fresh milk, so stick with espresso pods and add fresh milk, or your chosen milk alternative, to create your personal favourite

 If you want to see all of the best Nespresso machines then this detailed article explains more: